Let’s agree that indoor pools are the ultimate form of luxury.

-Now that you have an idea about the types of indoor pools, the next obvious question is, “how much do they cost?”
+Now that you have an idea about the types of indoor pools, the next obvious question is, “how much does an indoor pool cost?”
 A typical pool may cost anywhere between $40,000 and $60,000.
-However, the cost may also be determined based on cost per square footage.
+However, the cost may also be determined based on per square footage.

 On the other hand, assisted installation may range from $30,000 to $52,000, including the pump and filter system, plumbing and labour.
 Likewise, a standard fibreglass pool package will include specifics that vary from one company to another.

-Lastly, turn-key fibreglass pool packages where the company handles everything from hiring the contractors to scheduling and overseeing the entire process cost between $45,000 and $85,000 or more.
+Lastly, turn-key fibreglass pool packages, where the pool builder handles everything from hiring the contractors to scheduling and overseeing the entire process, cost between $45,000 and $85,000 or more.

-No matter the type, the lifetime costs for maintenance, sanitation and renovation purposes should also be considered before making a decision on the suitable pool type for your needs and budget.
+No matter the type, the lifetime costs for maintenance, sanitation and renovation should also be considered before deciding on the suitable pool type for your needs and budget.